 - Joint tenancy property or real estate that entails a right of survivorship

 - Any survivor benefits that result from an annuity

 What is Probate?

-The probate process usually begins when someone submits the decedent’s will to the court.
+The probate process usually begins when someone submits the decedent’s original will to the court.
 At this time, the court will seek to validate the will.
-Once the will has been validated, the court will appoint someone to administer the estate and oversee the probate process.
+Once the original will has been deemed a valid will, the probate court will appoint someone to administer the estate and oversee the probate process.
 This person is known as an “independent executor.”

 Do I Need an Attorney?